2012 United Nations Climate Change Conference: Conference structure

-The conference will sometimes see late night (or all night) working sessions when diplomats cannot agree to the terms and conditions of agreements and sometimes staged walk-outs by some parties is not uncommon.
+The conference will sometimes see late night (or all night) working sessions when diplomats cannot agree to the terms and conditions of agreements and sometimes staged walk-outs by some parties are not uncommon.
 The last several conferences of this type have suffered from impasses in the first week and a half of talks, followed by a series of rounds of very late night discussions, sometimes followed by an extension of the conference which finally yields a modest progress agreement.

-External to the conference, the conference generally attracts well organized protests, rallies and demonstrations by various environmental groups urging the participants to reach agreement on the topic of climate change policy.
+External to the conference, the conference generally attracts well-organized protests, rallies and demonstrations by various environmental groups urging the participants to reach an agreement on the topic of climate change policy.
 In recent conferences, some activist groups have given daily informal awards to countries that they see as advancing or detracting from their particular ideological position.

 Conference outcomes

 The Conference produced a package of documents collectively titled The Doha Climate Gateway over objections from Russia and other countries at the session.
 The documents collectively contained: